TheCreateGM/home-page/README.md

 - CORS restrictions in some browsers
 - Try running from a web server instead of local file

+**Media controls not working:**
+- Ensure the extension is properly installed
+- Some sites may block programmatic control
+- Refresh both the media tab and dashboard
+- Check browser console for error messages

 ## 💡 Customization Ideas

 ### Additional Features